ory/hydra/README.md

 Regular tests require a database set up.
 Our test suite is able to work with docker directly (using [ory/dockertest](https://github.com/ory/dockertest)) but we encourage to use the Makefile instead.
 Using dockertest can bloat the number of Docker Images on your system and are quite slow.
-Instead we recommend doing:
+Instead, we recommend doing:

 ```shell script
 make test